dk731/cube-doc/docs/drawing-primitives/sphere-primitive.md

 # Sphere

-Drawing sphere or ellipsoid.
-Scaling affects only sphere's shape.
+Draws sphere or ellipsoid; scaling affects only the sphere's shape.

 ## Definition: